drgnfrts/ura-llm-search/data/DC-cleaned-md/Non-Residential/C-CI/Home.md

 Homes for the Aged or Disabled shall provide a minimum 35% communal open space (COS) (based on nett site area) for use as recreational spaces for enjoyment by the occupants.
 Spaces which qualify as COS are shown below:

-### Examples of spaces that qualify as COS
+Examples of spaces that qualify as COS

-Recreational facilities that are uncovered and raised no more than 1m above ground level such as:
+- Recreational facilities that are uncovered and raised no more than 1m above ground level such as:
   - Exercise equipment and structures in fitness areas.
   - Game courts for tennis, basketball etc.
   - Swimming pool; wading pool.

-### Examples of spaces that do not qualify as COS
-Buildings and other ancillary structures (e.g., substations) that are already computed as site coverage.

-### Structures that form part of landscaping features such as
+- Structures that form part of landscaping features such as
   - Art sculptures
   - Fountains

-#### Examples of spaces that do not qualify as COS
+Examples of spaces that do not qualify as COS

+- Buildings and other ancillary structures (e.g., substations) that are already computed as site coverage.
 - Driveways and parking lots
 - Fire-engine hard-standing ground/access and other service areas
 - Voids at ground level overlooking basements